gitalry/blog/about.md

 ### A little extra

-I am a student of life, a flexible learner draw joy and inspiration from creating and customizing solutions to problems.
+I am a student of life, a flexible learner who draws joy and inspiration from creating and customizing solutions to problems.
 I like engaging people around ideas to make the world a better place.